Chapter 9 : Alone with Granger

 “Seeing as how it very well might be the last copy on the planet, your money would be useless.”

 “And yet you break the rules and nothing ever happens to you.
-It must be nice to have the immunity that the Golden Trio has.”
-He said handing it back to her.
+It must be nice to have the immunity that the Golden Trio has,” he remarked, handing it back to her.

 He could barely keep from laughing at the little game he was playing with her.
 But he managed to keep it in, except for the devious smirk that he just couldn't help.